richard-scryber/PaperworkDayDocs/docs/reference/cssproperties/index.md

 ## Pages and Columns

 The following properties control the page sizes, columns and breaks within.
-Pages can also be modified with the 'page' at-rule.
+The <a href='/reference/cssselectors/rules/page.html'>'page'</a> at-rule allows definition of custom page sizes, overall and in-groups.

 | Property  | Description |
 |---|---|